-While the research aim was initially to develop recommendations and strategies that will support the implementation of effective client pathways, improve referral protocols and front line services, the substance of discussion of the focus groups and interviews resulted in the research covering a wider scope of the gaps in human services.
-In virtue of this, the accessibility of services and the culture within agencies was also explored with the corresponding recommendations.
+While the research aim was initially to develop recommendations and strategies that will support the implementation of effective client pathways, improve referral protocols and front-line services, the substance of discussion of the focus groups and interviews resulted in the research covering a broader scope of the gaps in human services.
+Therefore the accessibility of services and the culture within agencies was also explored with the corresponding recommendations.